superma168/tof-coverage/README.md

 * A shorter person is covered over a larger area, a taller person over a smaller one.
 Size for the tallest occupant that must be caught.
 * Lens distortion and any mounting recess are not modelled — enter the true lens height as `H`.

-## Publishing

-The page is fully self-contained, so GitHub Pages needs nothing more than being pointed at the default branch root: **Settings → Pages → Source: deploy from branch → `main` / `/ (root)`**.